 Things to do nearby 1 Archway Cottages

-Little Broughton is a typical west Cumbrian village with mixed farming and industrial heritage.
+Little Broughton is a typical West Cumbrian village with mixed farming and industrial heritage.
 A network of footpaths radiate out from here and neighbouring Great Broughton.
-Take a stroll through fields alongside the River Derwent towards Cockermouth 3 miles away, accessed by stone steps down the side of Broughton bridge this pleasant walk is a good opportunity to watch the wildlife on the river.
-Turn left from the top of the drive to follow a footpath over the fields, with lovely views, to Dovenby where there is a pub for refreshment before you return.
-You could also head towards the old open cast site at Soddy Gap which is well known locally as a good birding site and from where a track (suitable for all terrain pushchairs) heads up to Broughton Moor with panoramic views back over the valley to the fells beyond.
-For a longer walk you can continue on through Flimby Great Wood and down to the coast, but be warned, it will be uphill on the way back!
+Take a stroll through fields alongside the River Derwent towards Cockermouth.
+Accessed by stone steps down the side of Broughton Bridge, this pleasant walk is a good opportunity to watch the wildlife on the river.
+Turn left from the top of the drive to follow a footpath over the fields and take in the lovely views as you head, to Dovenby where there is a pub.
+You could also head towards the old open cast site at Soddy Gap, which is well known locally as a good birding site.
+From here, a track (suitable for all-terrain pushchairs) heads up to Broughton Moor and offers panoramic views back over the valley to the fells beyond.
+For a longer walk you can continue on through Flimby Great Wood and down to the coast but, be warned, it will be uphill on the way back!

-The lovely Georgian town of Cockermouth is only 3 miles away, visit on foot, on the bus or by car.
-You will find all the local amenities you would expect, including a supermarket plus a range of independent shops to browse.
+The lovely Georgian town of Cockermouth is only three miles away so is easily visited on foot, on the bus, or by car.
+You will find all the local amenities you would expect, including a supermarket, plus a range of independent shops.
 Cockermouth is at the confluence of the rivers Cocker and Derwent and there are some lovely riverside areas to explore and pretty back streets to wander around.
-Wordsworth House, now owned by the National Trust, was the childhood home of William Wordsworth and his family, it is presented as it would have been in 1770 complete with costumed guides.
-Also in the town is Jennings Brewery offering tours and the all-important tastings!
+Wordsworth House, now owned by the National Trust, was the childhood home of William Wordsworth and his family.
+It is presented as it would have been in 1770 complete with costumed guides!
+Also in the town is the Jennings Brewery, which offers tours and those all-important tastings!

-Maryport can be reached in around 10 minutes from the cottage, an attractive coastal town with harbour and marina it also offers a number of tourist attractions.
-Senhouse Roman Museum houses a large collection of Roman alters, located next to the site of a roman fort which was part of Hadrian’s Wall.
+Maryport is an attractive coastal town with harbour and marina.
+Senhouse Roman Museum, located next to the site of a Roman fort that was part of Hadrian’s Wall, houses a large collection of Roman alters.
 A viewing platform provides views of the fort as well as spectacular vistas across the Solway to Scotland.
 Maryport Blues Festival is a popular annual event and Maryport Aquarium will entertain and educate all ages with a variety of creatures found in local lakes, rivers and seas that are otherwise hard to see.
-Or for a more energetic indoor activity head to Clip n Climb to tackle one of the climbing walls or for the bravest try ‘the leap of faith’.
-On a nice day walk along the prom, rock pool on the beach or explore the cycleway running north or south along the coast.
+Alternatively, for a more energetic indoor activity, head to Clip n Climb to tackle one of the climbing walls or the ‘Leap of Faith’.
+On a nice day walk along the prom or explore the cycleway running north or south along the coast.

-Birdwatchers and nature lovers should head to the Solway Coast, well known for large winter flocks of geese, there are also waders, seabirds and a good variety of small birds to spot all year round.
+Birdwatchers and nature lovers will love this area of the Solway Coast, which is well-known for large winter flocks of geese.
+There are also waders, seabirds and a good variety of small birds to spot all year round.
 Try the SSSI at Grune Point/Skinburness or the RSPB reserve at Campfield Marsh.
-There are many other reserves to explore too, look for dragonflies on the raised mire at Drumburgh Moss, or rare marsh fritillary butterflies at Finglandrigg Wood, both have marked trails to follow.
+There are many other reserves to explore, too: look for dragonflies on the raised mire at Drumburgh Moss or rare marsh fritillary butterflies at Finglandrigg Wood.
+Both have marked trails to follow.

-Keswick is the hub of the Northern Lake District, beautifully located on the shores of Derwentwater and starting point for numerous walks for all ages and abilities it is well worth a visit.
-You can also take the launch across the lake to see Lodore Falls made famous by ‘The Cataract of Lodore’ by Robert Southey or Lingholm walled gardens which were Beatrix Potter’s inspiration for Mr McGregor's garden in Peter Rabbit.
-Walk down to Friars Crag for a beautiful view down the lake to Borrowdale, buy something in one of numerous outdoor shops and don’t miss Old Friars sweet and chocolate shop on the Main Street to treat yourself or for gifts to take home.
-Play mini golf or tennis, take in a show at the Theatre by the Lake or a film at the traditional cinema, have fish and chips to take away or sit down to a Mexican, it is all here plus much more.
+Keswick is the hub of the Northern Lake District.
+Beautifully located on the shores of Derwentwater it is the starting point for numerous walks.
+You can also take the launch across the lake to explore various areas of interests.
+Walk down to Friars Crag for a beautiful view down the lake to Borrowdale, buy something in one of numerous outdoor shops, and don’t miss Old Friars Sweet and Chocolate Shop on the Main Street!
+Play mini golf or tennis, take in a show at the Theatre by the Lake or a film at the vintage cinema, have fish and chips or sit down to a Mexican - it is all here, plus much more!